Apple MacBook Pro 14-inch vs Dell Inspiron 15 3520 — Intel Core i5-1235U

 Who should buy each?

-Choose the Apple MacBook Pro 14-inch if: you need top-tier performance for video editing, you work with high-resolution graphics, or you want a display that excels in brightness and color.
+Choose the Apple MacBook Pro 14-inch if: you need top-tier performance for video editing, demand the best display quality for graphics work, or want a laptop that lasts all day on a single charge.
 (14.2" display, 56.79 oz weight)

-Choose the Dell Inspiron 15 3520 — Intel Core i5-1235U if: you’re looking for a budget-friendly laptop for basic tasks, you want upgradeable RAM, or you prioritize a larger screen for everyday use.
+Choose the Dell Inspiron 15 3520 — Intel Core i5-1235U if: you need a budget-friendly laptop for browsing, want an upgradeable RAM option, or prefer a larger screen for general use.
 (15.6" display, 58.55 oz weight)

 Conclusion